W. D. M. Bell: Later years

 After a period of time recuperating from illnesses contracted during the war, he returned to elephant hunting, shooting in Liberia, on the Ivory Coast, and travelling far inland by canoe, making a trip of 3,000 miles in 1921.
 On this expedition he was joined by his comrade from the Royal Flying Corps, R. M. Wynne-Eyton.

 His last safari was an automobile expedition through the Sudan and Chad with Americans Gerrit and Malcolm Forbes, of which he later remarked that 'little hunting was done'.
 Rather the aim was to travel as far and as fast as possible with the vehicles.
 After this expedition Bell did not return to Africa.
 Although he intended to travel by air to Uganda for a last elephant hunt in 1939, his plans were interrupted by the start of the Second World War.

 Bell retired to his 1,000-acre highland estate at Garve in Ross-shire, Scotland, named 'Corriemoillie', with his wife Katie (daughter of Sir Ernest and Lady Soares) to whom he had become engaged during the First World War.
 He published two books about his exploits in Africa, illustrated with his own sketches and paintings.
 'Wanderings of an Elephant Hunter', which was serialised in Britain's Country Life magazine, 'Karamojo Safari', and several articles about aspects of shooting and firearms in the NRA's American Rifleman in the USA.
 His third book, Bell of Africa, was published posthumously.

 Bell and his wife Katie spent their later years sailing competitively.
 They commissioned the first steel-hulled racing yacht, Trenchmere (37 tons), in Scotland in 1934 and sailed her in transatlantic ocean racing until the outbreak of the Second World War.
-He also stalked red stags in the Scottish hills with a Winchester Model 54 chambered in the .220 Swift cartridge, of which he wrote articles describing its superior effect on deer due to the high velocity of the bullet.
+He also stalked red stags in the Scottish hills with a Winchester Model 70 chambered in the .220 Swift cartridge, (the first of its kind in the U.K.) of which he wrote articles describing its superior effect on deer due to the high velocity of the bullet.

 After suffering from a heart attack in 1947 which limited his activities, Bell spent his last years on his estate.
 Only a few days after posting the manuscript for his last book, Bell of Africa, Bell died of heart failure on 30 June 1954.

 Marriage

-In 1917, he married Kate Rose Mary Soares (b.
-1894 d.1958), sole daughter and heiress of Sir Ernest Soares (1864-1926), of 36 Princes Gate, London, and of Upcott House in the parish of Pilton, North Devon, a solicitor and Liberal Party Member of Parliament.
+On January 15, 1919, he married Kate Rose Mary Soares (b.
+1894 d.1958), sole daughter and heiress of Sir Ernest Soares (1864–1926), of 36 Princes Gate, London, and of Upcott House in the parish of Pilton, North Devon, a solicitor and Liberal Party Member of Parliament.